AnyLog-co/documentation/99- INTERNAL & DRAFT sections (NOT publicly visible)/C- Reference Materials/01- configuration examples.md

 #### Removal of old data
 Using the scheduler, a process is triggered periodically and removes old partitions.
-The <a href="../anylog%20commands.md#drop-partition-command" target="_blank">Drop Partition Command</a> is used to remove old partitions.
+The [Drop Partition Command](../anylog%20commands.md#drop-partition-command) is used to remove old partitions.
-Setting scheduled tasks is explained in the <a href="../alerts%20and%20monitoring.md#adding-tasks-to-the-scheduler" target="_blank">Adding tasks to the scheduler</a> section.
+Setting scheduled tasks is explained in the [Adding tasks to the scheduler](../alerts%20and%20monitoring.md#adding-tasks-to-the-scheduler) section.
 In the example below, the command ```drop partition where ...``` is placed on the scheduler to be executed daily.

 <pre>